JayIssuree/MakersBnB/README.md

 ```
 ```
 Listing Spaces:
-As a user, so I can have customers, I would like to be able to list a space
+As a user, so I can have customers, I would like to be able to post a listing As a user, so I can have customers, I would like to be able to list the dates available for booking
 ```

 ### Nice-to-haves